Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Background

 Theorem \ref{thm:fleinerstructure}, which \textcite{Fleiner08} proved using Scarf's Lemma, already suggests that stable partitions from {\sc sr} might generalise to {\sc sf}.
-It is important to note that Scarf's Lemma is very powerful and has already been used to show that a stable half-matching always exists for a large number of stable matching problems, including {\sc sf}, for example by \textcite{aharonifleiner03, biro16}. \textcite{Fleiner08} also proved the following result using a transformation from {\sc sf} to {\sc sr} using agent- and preference-system splitting.
+It is important to note that Scarf's Lemma is very powerful and has already been used to show that a stable half-matching always exists for a large number of stable matching problems, including {\sc sf}, for example by \textcite{aharonifleiner03, biro16}. \textcite{Fleiner08} also proved the following result using a transformation from {\sc sf} to {\sc sr}.